Part-DB/Part-DB-legacy/README_EN.md

 * List of all parts in a storage location, with a specific footprint or manufacturer
 * Automatic generation of a table with part properties from the description field.
 * uses HTML5, mobile view
+* User system with fine permission system
+* Statistics system with graphes

 ### requirements